Phonics & Reading

 - Try to make time to read with your child every day.
 Grandparents and older brothers or sisters can help, too.
 Encourage your child to blend the sounds all the way through a word.

-- Word games like ‘I-spy’ can also be an enjoyable way of teaching children about sounds and letters.
-You can also encourage your child to read words from your shopping list or road signs to practise phonics.
+- Word games like ‘I-spy’ can be an enjoyable way of teaching children about sounds and letters.
+You can also encourage your child to read words from shopping lists or road signs to practise phonics.

 - Children at Manor Way have a reading record, which is a great way for teachers and parents to communicate about what children have read.
 The reading record can tell you whether your child has enjoyed a particular book and shows problems or successes he or she has had, either at home or at school.